dotnet/docs-maui/docs/ios/includes/deploy.md

     > [!IMPORTANT]
     > The deployment target value must be identical to the **Minimum iOS version** value that's defined in the **Project Properties** dialog under the **Build > Target Platforms** tab.

-1. Ensure that your iOS device is connected to Visual Studio for Mac via USB or WiFi.
+1. Ensure that your iOS device is connected to your Mac via USB or WiFi.

-1. In The Visual Studio for Mac toolbar, ensure that the debug target is set to your connected iOS device, and then press the **Play** button to launch the app on your device.
+1. In the Visual Studio for Mac toolbar, ensure that the debug target is set to your connected iOS device, and then press the **Play** button to launch the app on your device.

 ---